VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

-# Need 003: means for a guided tour through space and time
+# Need 003: Enhancing city models with documents

 ### User story
 As developper & game designer, I want to implement a guided tour of the city to illustrate historical urbanization processes, as a part of the Vilo3D project.